Fertility

 Minimally Invasive Surgery & OBGYNs located in Boca Raton, FL & Boynton Beach, FL

 When you’re ready to start a family, you want to ensure you and your partner are taking care of factors that influence fertility.
-At the Lucina Women's Health and Midwifery, with locations in Boca Raton, Pompano Beach, and Boynton Beach, Florida, the team offers guidance in how to prepare your body for conception and pregnancy and offers support and treatment if you do have trouble conceiving.
-Call the nearest location or book an appointment online for a comprehensive fertility workup and support for when you do get pregnant.
+At the Lucina Women's Health, with locations in Boca Raton, Pompano Beach, Parkland, Wellington, and Boynton Beach, Florida, the team offers guidance on how to prepare your body for conception and pregnancy and offers support and treatment if you do have trouble conceiving.
+Call the nearest location or book an appointment online for a comprehensive fertility workup and support when you do get pregnant.

 Fertility Q & A